 Melanie continues to break the myths around pregnancy and exercise by training certified fitness instructors and personal trainers to become pre and postnatal fitness specialists, writing for various publications and speaking at Fitness Conferences.

 Makeup Class Policy: We understand that you might miss a class or two.
-If you are registered for a regularly priced program, you can make up a maximum of 2 missed classes* per session.
+If you are registered for a regularly priced community centre based program, you can make up a maximum of 2 missed classes (space permitting) per session.
 These classes must be made up in the downtown/false creek territory within 30 days of the missed class.
 You will need to get a signed makeup class card from your instructor.
 No makeup class card = no makeup class.

 "Exercise essential part of modern prenatal care." - Dr. Maureen Kennedy MD, CCFP, FCFP, Dip.
 Sport Med.
 Read full article.